Form of Government: Republic

 |Seoul (metropolitan area)||25 514 000||inhab.||2016|

-South Korea has accommodated about one million refugees from North Korea.
+North Korean citizens who flee to South Korea automatically become South Korean citizens.
 Many South Koreans (nearly 500 000) live in Japan.

-With the effects of the recovery of exports and the increased consumer trust in the new government weakened, the growth rate gradually dropped in 2018-19.
-The country relies heavily on exports to the US, Europe and China.
+The solid resumption of exports (especially cars and microelectronics) in the second half of 2020 drove economic recovery.
+Increased unemployment, particularly serious among the young, still has to be reabsorbed.
 The concentration of production in major conglomerations (chaebol) harms the vitality of the economy and contributes to the rise in youth unemployment.
 However, some major conglomerations are at the centre of corruption investigations that have upset the leadership.

 |Agricultural prod. index (2004-06=100)||102.8||index||2016|

-Rice is the most commonly grown cereal; fruit and vegetables, soya and sweet potatoes are grown to feed the local population.
+Rice is the most commonly grown cereal (especially in the western regions); fruit and vegetables, soya and sweet potatoes are grown to feed the local population.
 Tobacco, sesame and peanuts are also common.
 Another typical crop is ginseng, the root of which is used in the pharmaceutical sector.

 Livestock and fishing.

-Livestock farming is not important whereas fish farming and fishing contribute to the economy.
+Livestock farming is not important whereas fish farming (seaweeds and molluscs, especially oysters) and fishing contribute to the economy.
 Busan, Mokpo and Incheon are the main fishing ports.

 |seed cotton||0.01||1000 t||2017|